Geriatric Sleep Disorder

 Whenever possible, interview the bed partner, because he or she often notices problems with the patient's sleep of which the patient is unaware.

-A good sleep history includes questions relating to typical sleep at night; daytime functioning; presence of medical conditions; intake of caffeine, alcohol, drugs, or food before bedtime; and the history of psychiatric and mood disorders.
+A good sleep history includes questions relating to typical sleep at night; daytime functioning; presence of medical conditions; intake of caffeine, alcohol, drugs, or food before bedtime; and any history of psychiatric and mood disorders.

 The following questions may also be considered: